nvillegase/scl-lab/README.md

 ## Building

-Once SCL have been installed, it should be straightforward to build the code in this repo.
+Once SCL have been installed, navigate to any protocol sub-folder, and build:

 ```
 $ cmake . -B build